 Hardware Guide: Your Personal Computer and Equipment

-Your office will use computers, printers, scanners and other peripherals to use PCC software and services.
+Your office will use computers, printers, scanners and other peripheral hardware to use PCC software and services.

 Read the sections below to learn about recommended hardware and minimum requirements.